Context-Aware Indoor Point Cloud Object Generation through User Instructions: Discussion

 \section{Discussion}

-Owing to the constraints of computational resources, we opted to sample 1024 points.
+Owing to the constraints of computational resources, we opted to sample 1024 or 2048 points.
 Nonetheless, for existing point cloud generation models \cite{melas2023pc2}, it is advisable to sample more points (\eg, 4096) to achieve a more real-life outcome.
-Additionally, enhancing the generative model’s capability may lead to further improvements in our model’s performance.
+The overhead of generating point clouds is also considerably greater than that in prior works based on pre-built databases.
 It is also important for our data-driven training process to expand the relatively limited dataset.
-Our results in the Supplementary Material indicate that the performance is significantly lower for certain classes with less data.
+Our results in the Appendix indicate that the performance is significantly lower for certain classes with less data.